 Here's a final photo showing the swatch after a few more rows have been completed.
 Notice how the fabric is curling up a bit.
 This curling is perfectly normal with afghan stitch; that's just one of the characteristics of this type of fabric.

-When I use afghan stitch in my crochet projects, I try to find clever ways of counteracting the curl.
-In some cases, joining two pieces together back-to-back will do the trick; see these potholders and this purse for examples.
+You can find clever ways of counteracting the curl with this type of stitch.
+In some cases, joining two pieces together back-to-back will do the trick.
 In other cases, adding a substantial edging is enough to counteract the curl.
 The edging doesn't have to be fancy; it can even be a wide band of plain single crochet.
-See this dishcloth for an example.

 If you want more practice with this type of stitch, try other types of patterns.